team-kutner/calendar-service/README.md

 ### Database:
 This service uses postgresql.

+## Caching:
+This service uses redis for caching recently retrieved data.
+In production this retrieval is done by the proxy server to reduce network requests.
+As such get requests to redis have been commented out in the reservations and listings models.
+In order to run the service on it's own, with caching uncomment these lines out in the model.
+Otherwise, it will be assumed that all get requests to the cache will be handled on the proxy.

 #### Instructions:
 Seeding DB: First install postgres and create a table called booking.
 Then run the postgres_schema_nofk.sql file to create two tables.
 Seed tables using csv scripts below and copy command in psql shell.